Es lohnt sich für Unternehmen, wenn sie eine Nachhaltigkeitsstrategie entwickeln.

 29.01.2024

-CSR, ESG, sustainability: what sounds like one and the same thing at first glance is actually different.
-Let’s clarify the difference between the terms “ESG”, “CSR” and “sustainability” in this article!
+CSR, ESG, sustainability: What may seem like the same thing at first glance actually differs.
+In this post, we clarify the difference between the terms “ESG,” “CSR,” and “Sustainability”!

 What does CSR mean?

-You can think of “CSR” as a kind of moral, ethical basis for a company’s sustainability strategy.
-CSR stands for “Corporate Social Responsibility”.
-And although the word “social” is included here, it does not only refer to the social aspect of sustainability.
-CSR also refers to the environment and corporate management.
-You may have come across the abbreviation “CR” before – it stands for “Corporate Responsibility” and deliberately excludes “Social” to avoid confusion.
-CSR or CR is the precursor to ESG, so to speak.
-Or, to use an English expression: CSR walked so that ESG could run.
+You can think of “CSR” as a kind of moral and ethical foundation for a company’s sustainability strategy.
+CSR stands for “Corporate Social Responsibility.”
+And although the word “Social” is included, it doesn’t only refer to the social aspect of sustainability.
+CSR also encompasses environmental and governance issues.
+You may have come across the abbreviation “CR” – which stands for “Corporate Responsibility” and intentionally excludes “Social” to avoid confusion.
+CSR or CR is essentially the predecessor to ESG.
+Or, to put it with an English saying: CSR walked so that ESG could run.
 The EU Commission defined CSR as follows back in 2011:

 “[A] concept that serves as a basis for companies to integrate social and environmental concerns into their business activities and their interactions with stakeholders on a voluntary basis.”

-To be precise, CSR primarily refers to a company’s awareness of the impact it has – actively or passively – on society and the environment.
-Companies meet their responsibility in terms of CSR by taking qualitative measures that go beyond the legal minimum (e.g. CSRD, LkSG).
+If we look at it closely, CSR primarily refers to a company’s awareness of the impact it has – whether actively or passively – on society or the environment.
+In terms of CSR, companies address their responsibility by taking qualitative actions that go beyond the legal minimum (e.g. CSRD, LkSG).

 What does ESG mean?